Last updated August 22nd, 2022.

 Others even think India will eventually outperform China (and the United States) over a multi-decade timeframe to eventually become the world’s largest economy.

 For example, analysts at Citibank said that India will leap from its current spot at number three, surpassing the GDP of every other nation on the planet by around the middle of this century – around the year 2050 or so.

-It’s impossible to predict exactly what will happen 60 years from now.
-Countless economic and political changes have occurred since the 1960s that nobody from back then could imagine.
+It’s impossible to predict exactly what will happen 50 years from now.
+Countless economic and political changes have occurred since the 1970s that nobody from back then could imagine.

 India’s Unstoppable Population Boom